 Missouri offers Medicaid coverage as all states do through the federal Medicaid program.
 In 2021, Missouri opted into the Medicaid expansion program and began aiding those who don’t qualify for standard Medicaid.
 With traditional Medicaid, coverage is free and usually pays for all necessary services.
 But often, people who don’t qualify for Medicaid cannot afford the inflated costs of private health insurance and so have no assistance paying for treatment.

 Using Private Insurance to pay for Drug Rehab in Missouri

 For those who can afford private insurance, it may be easier to find help quickly.
-But privately funded programs usually don't accept Medicaid, making private insurance coverage and cash payment the only options.
-The benefit to these programs is that they usually provide higher quality care and do not have waiting lists.
+But privately funded programs usually don’t accept Medicaid, making private insurance coverage and cash payment the only options.
+The benefit of these programs is that they usually provide higher-quality care and do not have waiting lists.

 Expanded Medicaid is offered at the state level and is a program to help people pay for private insurance premiums based on their income level.
 This helps those residents who fall within the uninsured gap between Medicaid and being able to afford private health insurance.
-As of 2021, more than 1 million residents of the state were enrolled in one of Missouri's Medicaid programs.
+As of 2021, more than 1 million state residents were enrolled in one of Missouri’s Medicaid programs.

 The following insurers are available through Missouri’s expanded Medicaid program: